By Sophia Lahey

 www.darksky.org, International Dark Sky Association

-http://www.nytimes.com/keyword/light-pollution New York Times articles on light pollution
+http://www.nytimes.com/keyword/light-pollution New York Times article on light pollution